stuntrally/stuntrally3/Developing.md

 Our fog shader code is in: `Media/Hlms/Pbs/Any/Fog_piece_ps.any`
 and is used in Pbs and Terra `.any` there `@insertpiece( applyFog )`.

-### Terra
+### Terra ⛰️

 The terrain component.
 Very efficient.
 Has triplanar already.

+#### Comparison

+This **changed** completely from old Ogre.
+Now heightmaps are power of 2, e.g. 1024, not 1025 like old.
+Old SR `heightmap.f32` are converted on 1st load in SR3.
+This also needs slight pos offset.
+SR3 loads `heightmap.f32` and gets size (e.g. 1024) from file size (1024*1024*4 B).

+#### Normalized

+Terra by design had _normalized float heights_ from 0.0 to 1.0 only.
+We **don't** use that, changed it, since our Hmap and SR editor use any, real height values.
+_ToDo:_
+This **broke** `src/Terra/TerraShadowMapper.cpp` shadowmap generation (mostly for heights below 0).
+and terrain shadowmap is disabled.
+BTW it took way to long, 5 sec at start, possibly due to compute shader building.
+It's this `if (!m_bGenerateShadowMap)` and `return;  //**  5 sec delay` below.

+This also **broke** terrain page visibility.
+Likely decreasing Fps, no idea how much.
+Made all visible in `Terra::isVisible` for `if (!bNormalized)`.
+In ctor `Terra::Terra(` setting `bNormalized` to 1 does try to normalize Hmap.

+#### Extended

-Extended with old SR blendmap RTT and its noise.
+Terra Extended with old SR **blendmap** RTT and its noise.
 Also with emissive layers, property: `emissive terrain`.
+Changed skirt to be relative size below, not that default big to lowest point.
+_ToDo:_ Some holes can appear on horizon terrains.
+Should be highe for them.

-### PlanarReflection
+### PlanarReflection 🪞

+Used for water/fluids.
-Modified to have more control and detail options for its camera.
+_ToDo_: Modified to have more control and detail options for its camera.

 ## Custom